 Any questions received and answers provided ahead of the annual general meetings are made available to shareholders, who also have the opportunity to meet informally with directors after the meetings.

 The main channels of communication with the investment community are through the chairman, chief executive and chief financial officer, who have regular meetings with the Companies' major shareholders.

 The senior independent director, other board committee chairs, and non-executive directors are also available on request.
 The senior independent director has a specific responsibility to be available to shareholders who have concerns, and where contact with the chairman, chief executive or chief financial officer has failed to resolve their concerns, or for whom such contact is inappropriate.
 In his capacity as Remuneration Committee chairman, the senior independent director meets shareholders to discuss remuneration issues.

-During 2017, these meetings with the investment community focused on the operational and financial performance of the Group and the issues of strategy, board succession, corporate governance and executive remuneration.
+During 2018, these meetings with the investment community focused on the operational and financial performance of the Group, executive remuneration, and environment, social and governance issues.